 If you are a student, staff member or visitor you should:

 - Wash your hands with soap and water more regularly – do this for at least 20 seconds

 - Use hand sanitiser gel if soap and water are not available

-- Wear a face covering in all communal settings
+- Wear a face covering when in the college building

 - Avoid touching your face

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 - Put used tissues in the bin immediately and wash your hands afterwards